 These are examples of how these DL Codes should look like.
 You'll find this listed under "DL Codes" on the front of the license.
 Conditions (if any) are listed right beside it.

-Can drive both light passenger cars (8 seats or less) AND motorcycles: AB
+Non-Pro, can drive both light passenger cars (8 seats or less) AND motorcycles with manual:

-Can drive both light passenger cars AND motorcycles, but need a hearing aid: AB, condition 5
+Non-Pro, can drive both automatic light passenger cars AND manual motorcycles, but need a hearing aid:

-Can drive motorcycles only, but need corrective lenses: A, condition 1
+Non-Pro, can drive automatic motorcycles only, but need corrective lenses:

-Can drive tricycles only, but need corrective lenses: A1, condition 1
+Pro, can drive manual tricycles only, but need corrective lenses:

 We've confirmed this with LTO Executive, Director Romeo Vera Cruz, who said they were going to issue a memorandum on this.
 Those who have applied for a license starting March 5 have already received these new licenses.

-These new sets of codes and conditions should be easier to understand by both license holders and enforcers.
+These new sets of codes and conditions should be more specific and clear to both license holders and enforcers.
+Perhaps not easier to understand, but definitely more specific when it comes to restrictions.
 Thankfully, the updated conditions also take into account new technology, leaving less room for enterprising law enforcement officers to take advantage of drivers and outdated laws.

 These are certainly a sign that the LTO wants to strictly categorize what driver's license holders can drive.
 Combined with the LTO's plan to require seminars for new applicants/existing license holders, the more stringent process should address the grave lack of skill and knowledge of drivers plaguing the country.